Living In The Age Of Technology And Internet Addiction: What Do We Know About Internet Use And Social Anxiety?

 This study also showed a positive correlation between internet use and social anxiety, with a moderate correlation for men and a weak correlation for women.
 Another analysis showed that high social anxiety was again associated with high levels of internet addiction.

-What do these results showcase?
+Effects of internet addiction on our mental health: What do these results showcase?

 Overall, the main finding of this study was a positive association between internet addiction and social anxiety.
-People with higher social anxiety were likelier to have an internet addiction than those with lower social anxiety levels.
+People with higher social anxiety were more likely to have an internet addiction than those with lower social anxiety levels.
 There were also no differences between males and females in the internet addiction scores.
 Further, those with high levels of social anxiety did not prefer social networks over other internet use, which went against what researchers suspected.

 The association between social anxiety and internet addiction was in line with previous research.
 Research has shown that poor social skills often lead to high levels of internet use, and males with fear, depression, and anxiety are more likely to have high levels of internet use.
 There is also evidence that characteristics like shyness, loneliness, dating anxiety, and avoidance of social relationships may be associated with higher internet use.
 Those with problematic internet use have tended to be more neurotic, anxious, and less extroverted than those without problematic internet use.